What is your role within MC²?

 How long have you worked here, and what did you do before this?

-November 1st will be my second anniversary at the University of Bath and the UK in general.
+November 1st was my second anniversary at the University of Bath and the UK in general.
 Before that I held a similar post in a small microscopy facility at the National Centre for Scientific Research “Demokritos” in Athens, Greece.

 What happens in your typical workday?
 And what would you say is the best bit of your job?